-- Alkali/water soluble and alkali/water releasable adhesive at 60-80°C without reactivation - Hot-melts; Pressure-sensitive labels - Non-soluble in water or alkaline at 60-80°C; Non-releasable in water or alkaline at 60-80°C
+• Alkali/water releasable adhesive at 60-80°C without reactivation

+Non-soluble in water or alkaline at 60-80°C; Non-releasable in water or alkaline at 60-80°C

 6. LABELS, SLEEVES MATERIAL & TAMPER EVIDENCE WRAP

 PET and PETG sleeves or labels disqualify PET bottles for recyclability due to the difference of polymer grade and the printing which degrade the quality of recycled PET and its food-contact behaviour.
 Floatable polyolefin-based plastics are encouraged and can be recycled into the (MPO) recycling stream as by-products.